iammateus/iammateus/README.md

 ### About

-I'm a Full Stack Developer and System Analyst at Pravaler one of the greats Brazil's fintech.

-I have a passion for problem-solving, and the creation of well-optimized solutions.
+I'm a Full Stack Developer, and I have a passion for problem-solving, and the creation of well-optimized solutions.

-Here on Github, you can find some projects of mine.
+Here on Github, you will find some projects of mine.
 Let's make something special!

 ### My online site